Codecademy/docs/content/uiux/concepts/double-diamond-diagram/double-diamond-diagram.md

 This model promotes creativity and innovation while making it clear when decisions should be made and when teams should commit to a direction.
 A well-executed double diamond process ensures that product requirements and subsequent design work are focused on user needs.

 The double diamond diagram illustrates two modes of thinking that occur during the strategy and execution stages of the design process.
-[Divergent thinking](https://www.codecademy.com/resources/docs/uiux/divergent-thinking) explores many possible solutions and generates novel ideas.
-[Convergent thinking](https://www.codecademy.com/resources/docs/uiux/convergent-thinking) analyzes, filters, and focuses ideas and leads to decisions.
+Teams can leverage [divergent thinking](https://www.codecademy.com/resources/docs/uiux/divergent-thinking) to explore many possible solutions and generate novel ideas.
+The second stage is dedicated to [convergent thinking](https://www.codecademy.com/resources/docs/uiux/convergent-thinking) to analyze, filter, and focus ideas in order to bring clarity and direction to the design process.

 ## Double Diamond Phases